Stepan Barna: Personal life and military service

-Barna and his brother Oleh, also a former member of the Verkhovna Rada, fought in the 68th Jager Brigade during the Russian invasion of Ukraine.
+Barna and his brother Oleh, also a former member of the Verkhovna Rada, fought in the 68th Jager Brigade during the Russian invasion of Ukraine, initially in the Zhytomyr Oblast and Kyiv.
 Oleh was killed in action on April 17, 2023.
+Since then, he has served in the 10th Mountain Assault Brigade as a sergeant and squad commander, which has been stationed in the Donbas and Kolomyia.